How Can You Keep Writing if You Work Long Hours?

 When I began writing seriously, I always wrote in silence (or as near to it as I could get).
 These days, I almost always have music on.
 So even if you think you like to write in silence, give music (or ambient sound) a try.
 You might find it helps!

 My favourite type of headphones are the in-ear ones: they’re much comfier than old-school ear buds, and they’re cheap and very portable.
-These are my current pair.
-All the brands I’ve had have muffled outside noise, and very little noise “leaks” from them (meaning I can crank up my metal, even in the library….)
+All the brands I’ve had have muffled outside noise, and very little noise “leaks” from them.

 #3: Spend Five Minutes Planning BEFORE You Write